Community respiration: Overview

 The concentration of carbon dioxide in a given area can act as a proxy indicator for metabolic function of an individual, or individuals in that area.
 Since the process of cellular respiration consumes oxygen and produces carbon dioxide the amount of carbon dioxide can be used to infer the amount of oxygen used in the environment specifically for metabolic requirements.
 Since cellular respiration has been studied in depth across all taxa, research surrounding the process can have many further biological implications.
 Community respiration is a good example, but our data is low.
-More research needs to be done to further elucidate its usefulness as a ecological index.
+More research needs to be done to further elucidate its usefulness as an ecological index.